ropfuscator/ropfuscator/README.md

 - Inline assembly (`asm`) written in the source code cannot be obfuscated.
 - Some version of `libc` may not have enough gadgets to obfuscate fundamental instructions, and can result in very low obfuscation coverage.
 If this happens, another version of `libc` or other library to which the program is linked should be used instead.
 - Enabling optimization may lower obfuscation coverage (and robustness); it is recommended to disable optimization for functions which are to be obfuscated.
-- Current implementation does not consider any defense measures or malware detection mechanisms against ROP exploitation.
+- Current implementation does not take any defense measures against ROP exploitation into account, for example, CFI (control flow integrity) and behavior-based malware detection.

 ## Manual Build